mohotsi/automation.Ecommerce/README.md

 ## 💰 Quota Savings & Performance Efficiency

-In a large-scale retail environment, automation can become expensive if not optimized[cite: 1].
-This framework includes specialized logic to minimize costs and maximize speed[cite: 1].
+In a large-scale retail environment, automation can become expensive if not optimized.
+This framework includes specialized logic to minimize costs and maximize speed.

 ### 1. SMS & OTP Quota Protection
-Many retail platforms use SMS OTP for login[cite: 1].
-Running hundreds of tests daily can quickly exhaust SMS budgets[cite: 1].
+Many retail platforms use SMS OTP for login.
+Running hundreds of tests daily can quickly exhaust SMS budgets.
-* **The Solution:** We use Playwright’s `storageState` to capture the authenticated browser state (cookies and local storage) after the first successful login[cite: 1].
+* **The Solution:** We use Playwright’s `storageState` to capture the authenticated browser state (cookies and local storage) after the first successful login.
-* **The Result:** Subsequent virtual testers "resume" the session, bypassing the login screen and the need for a new OTP[cite: 1].
+* **The Result:** Subsequent virtual testers "resume" the session, bypassing the login screen and the need for a new OTP.

 ### 2. Google Maps & Regional API Savings
-Loading location pickers or Google Maps APIs on every test execution incurs significant API costs[cite: 1].
+Loading location pickers or Google Maps APIs on every test execution incurs significant API costs.
-* **The Solution:** By saving the "Region" or "Preferred Store" in the browser cookies, the virtual tester starts the journey with the region already selected[cite: 1].
+* **The Solution:** By saving the "Region" or "Preferred Store" in the browser cookies, the virtual tester starts the journey with the region already selected.
-* **The Result:** This avoids repeated calls to Google APIs and reduces the number of network requests per scenario[cite: 1].
+* **The Result:** This avoids repeated calls to Google APIs and reduces the number of network requests per scenario.

 ### 3. Execution Time Efficiency (Parallelism)
-Time is the most valuable quota in a Development (D1) or OMS environment[cite: 1].
+Time is the most valuable quota in a Development (D1) or OMS environment.
-* **Persistent Login:** Saving 15–30 seconds per login across 100 tests saves nearly an hour of total execution time[cite: 1].
+* **Persistent Login:** Saving 15–30 seconds per login across 100 tests saves nearly an hour of total execution time.
-* **Headless Execution:** By default, the workforce runs in "Headless" mode (no UI), which consumes significantly less CPU and RAM on Jenkins/Azure nodes, allowing for higher thread counts on the same hardware[cite: 1].
+* **Headless Execution:** By default, the workforce runs in "Headless" mode (no UI), which consumes significantly less CPU and RAM on Jenkins/Azure nodes, allowing for higher thread counts on the same hardware.

 ### 4. Code Implementation Snippet
-This logic is integrated into the `BrowserContext` configuration to ensure it is handled automatically[cite: 1]:
+This logic is integrated into the `BrowserContext` configuration to ensure it is handled automatically:
 ```java
 // Saving and Loading the Browser State to save quotas